tenaciousRas/ledwax-photon-firmware/README.md

 In general it is difficult to use native PWM alongside SPI and/or I2C LED controllers.
 This is due to the limitations on power draw.
 There are also a limited number of PWM output pins.
 Finally, several of the PWM output pins conflict with SPI and I2C pins (interfaces) on the Photon.  *It is not possible to double-purpose a pin.*  For example it is not possible to configure a pin to be used for SPI and native PWM.

-Native PWM output from the Photon can be combined with a MOSFET circuit, as with a PCA9685, to drive the maximum number of LEDs with a seperate power supply.
+Native PWM output from the Photon can be combined with a MOSFET circuit, as with a PCA9685, to drive the maximum number of LEDs with a separate power supply.
 The same circuit (i.e. fet-board) can be used in both configurations.

 # Firmware Usage
 Setup LEDWax Photon with a LED strip and a Particle Photon.
 Then control the strip using the exposed REST API.
 Send HTTP POST commands to change color, display mode, animation, etc.  Issue HTTP GET requests to discover LEDWax configuration data, such as number of strips, display mode, colors, etc.